 Unless terminated according to terms in the Evaluation Agreement, the term of the license is subject to an Option Agreement and Plan of Merger by and between FibroGen, Fortis Therapeutics, and Shareholder Representative Services LLC dated May 5, 2023.
 If we exercise our merger option on or before the option exercise deadline, we will acquire Fortis Therapeutics and all benefits and obligations associated with the Fortis IP and license with UCSF, subject to contingent payments of up to \$200 million based on certain milestones.
-If we do not exercise our merger option, the license will terminate at the option exercise deadline which is the earlier of 90 days from the receipt of end of phase 2 meeting minutes from FDA regarding FG-3246 or May 5, 2027 absent extension.
+If we do not exercise our merger option, the license will terminate at the option exercise deadline which is the earlier of 120 days after Fortis or FibroGen submits data from any Phase 2 clinical trial of a product to the FDA for the purpose of progressing to a Phase 3 clinical trial or May 2027 absent extension.